Reiterpallasch/VRCWeatherOSC/README.md

 Note it is best to make your own api key and modify the the code to accept it instead

-Line 12 through 13 you can change your zip code and country code.
+Lines 14 and 15 you can change your zip code and country code.